School re-opens for all children in September 2020

 - Social distancing for children in EYFS, Y1 and Y2 will not be possible.

 - Children will face forwards as much as possible, when the teacher is explaining / directing the class.
-But will face one another on shared round tables when working independently.
+But may face one another on shared round tables when working independently, being >1m away.

-- Sneeze screens will be used in KS2 for further protection where social distancing is difficult, and face-to-face is unavoidable.
+- Sneeze screens may be used in KS2 for further protection where social distancing is difficult, and face-to-face is unavoidable.

 - Adults will socially distance from children and each other.